chizer1/DbLocator/docs/index.md

 ## What is DbLocator?

 DbLocator is a .NET library that simplifies database interactions for multi-database tenant applications on SQL Server.
-It provides a robust solution for managing database connections, implementing role-based access control, and handling multi-tenant scenarios.
+It provides a robust foundation for managing connections, roles, and sharding logic—all with built-in security features.

-### Key Features
+Key Features & Use Cases

-- **Multi-tenant Database Management**: Manage multiple databases for different tenants with ease
-- **Role-Based Access Control**: Implement fine-grained access control using SQL Server database roles
-- **Database Server Management**: Support for multiple server identification methods (hostname, FQDN, IP)
-- **Connection Management**: Secure connection handling with SQL Server authentication
-- **Data Encryption**: Built-in encryption for sensitive connection information
+1. Multi-Tenant Database Management
+Seamlessly manage isolated databases for each tenant—ideal for SaaS platforms needing data separation and centralized control.

+2. Database Sharding Across Servers
+Scale horizontally by distributing tenant databases across multiple SQL Server instances, identified by hostname, FQDN, or IP address.

+3. Role-Based Access Control
+Enforce fine-grained user permissions by integrating with SQL Server roles.
+Easily map application roles to database roles.

+4. Secure Connection Handling
+Supports SQL Server authentication with options for trusted or username/password connections, including database user provisioning if desired.

+5. Data Encryption
+Encrypt and decrypt credentials or other secure metadata using a custom key, ensuring compliance and security.

+6. Connection Caching for Performance
+Integrate custom or built-in caching to avoid repeated resolution of tenant configurations, improving performance under load.

 ## Getting Started

-To get started with DbLocator, check out our [Getting Started Guide](articles/getting-started.md).
-This guide will walk you through:
+To get started with DbLocator, check out [Getting Started Guide](articles/getting-started.md).

-- Installation and setup
-- Basic configuration
-- Creating your first tenant
-- Managing database connections
-- Implementing role-based access

 ## Examples

-Check out the [Examples](articles/examples.md) to see DbLocator in action:
+Check out the [Examples](articles/examples.md) to see DbLocator in action.

-- Basic tenant setup
-- Multi-database tenant configuration
-- Role-based access implementation
-- Integration with dependency injection

 ## Advanced Configuration

 For more complex scenarios, refer to our [Advanced Configuration Guide](articles/advanced-configuration.md):

-- Custom connection providers
-- Entity Framework Core integration
-- Background service implementation
-- Advanced error handling
-- Security best practices

 ## API Reference